polterguy/polterguy.github.io/plugins/magic.lambda.slots/index.md

 ```

 Notice, the above slot aren't persisted in any ways, implying if your web server restarts its process, your
 slot is removed.
-If you want to make sure your slots becomes a permanent part of your application, you need to
+If you want to make sure your slots become a permanent part of your application, you need to
 make sure you are somehow creating it during server startup, which can normally be done on a per module basis, by putting
 a Hyperlambda file into your module's _"magic.startup"_ folder, which makes sure the code is executed during startup
 of your web app.